TasmanAnalytics/tasman-dbt-mta/readme.md

 The core functionality of an attribution engine is its ability to match touches to conversions based on a series of rules, known as 'attribution models'.

+Multi-touch attribution can be cross-device, however with the increased privacy constraints introduced by Apple in iOS 14.5, deterministic methods of attribution such as those in this engine are generally ineffective.
+For mobile attribution, we recommend checking Mobile Measurement Partners (MMPs) with support for Apple's SKAdNetwork such as [Appsflyer](https://www.appsflyer.com/) or [Adjust](https://www.adjust.com/).

 >Examples of attribution models that can be configured with this engine include:
 >- Last touch - 100% conversion credit is applied to the touch point immediately before the conversion event
 >- First touch - 100% conversion credit is applied to the earliest occuring touch point